 Now that the law has been officially passed, what does it actually mean?
 Well, for starters, it means that the state of Michigan will now be permitted to grant sports betting licenses to any business currently obtaining a casino license.
 The final requirements for the deal have yet to be finalized.

-The decision to allow Michigan to legalize online gambling is seen as a massive plus for the state as a whole.
+The decision to legalize online gambling in Michigan is seen as a massive plus for the state as a whole.
 The Michigan Department of Treasury already believes that the inclusion of this bill will see an immense number of revenue being invested back to the state.

 Even at this early stage, it is believed that around $19 million will be brought into the state courtesy of sports betting alone.

 What Are The Tax Implications?

 The tax rate on a proposal like this always has to be discussed.
 It is believed that all operators wishing to offer online casino gaming will have to pay a tax rate of between 20 and 28%.

 Sports betting operators were handed a much better offer than that.
 They will be legally obligated to pay only an 8.4% tax.

 When Will This Be Up And Running In Michigan?